 15. Walt Disney’s Carousel of Progress – This is kind of the inverse of Monster’s Inc. Laugh Floor.
 An attraction that is dated and lost a bit of its punch but it’s the perfect representation of the optimistic Tomorrowland.
 I hope they update Carousel of Progress at some point, I’d love to see a new ending with the same great spirit that the attraction already possesses.

 14. Walt Disney’s Enchanted Tiki Room – I love this old show and that Disney World does a longer version than Disneyland.
 The Tiki Room has held up well even though the show is quite old.
 I think the soundtrack is fantastic and the animatronics and attraction still look great.

 13. Liberty Square Riverboat – I love slow boat rides and unique views.
 The Riverboat offers these things plus is an actual steam boat, which I think is really interesting.
-Far from exciting, but this is a perfect place to spend half an hour in the afternoon.
+Far from exciting, but this is a perfect place to spend half an hour in the afternoon or around sunset.

 12. Walt Disney World Railroad – Like the River Boat, the Railroad isn’t the most exciting thing to do but it’s a wonderful way to spend the busy parts of the day at Magic Kingdom.
 Another thing it shares in common with the River Boat is it does a nice job of taking you back to a simpler time with a different means of transportation than we’re used to today.
 That along with the history puts this in the ‘very good’ section of the list.

 11. it’s a small world – I love it’s a small world but I do find the Disneyland version better, mainly due to the beautiful facade.
 The most divisive Disney attraction there is, it seems that most people either love this or hate it.
 I fall in line of loving it as I think it perfectly embodies the idea of Disney Theme Parks – bringing people from all over the world to experience joy together.